-The internship Programme forms an integral component of each of the two (2) International Masters degree programmes at the Asia-Europe Institute (AEI), University of Malaya (UM), namely International Masters in Regional Integration (IMRI) and International Masters in ASEAN Studies (IMAS).
-It is worth 4 credits and is mandatory as partial fulfillment for the award of the respective degrees.
+The internship Programme forms an integral component of each of the two (2) International Masters degree programmes at the Asia-Europe Institute (AEI), University of Malaya (UM), namely International Masters in European Regional Integration (IMERI) and International Masters in ASEAN Studies (IMAS).
+It is worth four (4) credits and is mandatory as partial fulfillment for the award of the respective degrees.
 Students undertake the internship after they have completed the taught courses relevant to each programme.

 This document serves as reference for AEI and the students pursuing the postgraduate programmes, as well as for the host or placement institutions (henceforth, the host institution) involved in the internship programme.
 The guidelines contained herein are compiled based on the guidelines for the undergraduate internship programme of UM, viz: “Garis Panduan Latihan Industri, Universiti Malaya – Sesi Akademik 2009/2010”.

 “Internship” refers to a programme meant to provide supervised practical training or learning over a specified time frame.
 The training may be conducted at a public or private institution or organization.

 Objectives of Internship